-In Fig 5, we present the comparison of 4 models trained with different loss functions.
-Fig 5(a) shows that the models trained with the modified SSIM predict many large-value areas of radar echo because the SSIM can extract the local structural similarity through the training process.
-In contrast, Fig 5(b) shows that models trained with the MSE tend to smooth the details of radar echo and seldom predict large radar echo values because the large-value area is only a small part of the entire echo, and the MSE will ignore these areas when it optimizes errors on a global scale.
+We present the comparison of four models trained with different loss functions.
+Figure 5 shows that the models trained with the modified SSIM predict many large-value areas of radar echo because the SSIM can extract the local structural similarity through the training process.
+In contrast, Fig. 6 shows that models trained with the MSE tend to smooth the details of radar echo and seldom predict large radar echo values because the large-value area is only a small part of the entire echo, and the MSE will ignore these areas when it optimizes errors on a global scale.
 Hence, the modified SSIM shows its advantage when compared with the conventional loss function in the REE task.